- Heart failure is when the heart can no longer fill and pump blood.

 Your veterinarian will likely give a pain medication to your cat beforehand, but it is no more painful than a small injection at the doctor’s office.

-After a cat has gone through an emergency and has been diagnosed with heart failure, medications will be prescribed to improve the heart’s ability to fill and pump blood to the rest of the body.
+After a cat has been diagnosed with heart failure, medications will be prescribed to improve the heart’s ability to fill and pump blood to the rest of the body.
 Each cat’s response to medication is different, and there are many types of heart disease possible.
 Therapy may not be the same between two cats.

 Diet should also be addressed, including discussion of how much salt is in your cat’s current diet.